Last Updated on April 8, 2026 by Hemant Beniwal

 1. Investment Risk

-It is about the possibility of losing money.
-Today you invest Rs 5 lakh in equity & get Rs 4 after 3 years.
-Investment risk can be measured by Standard Deviation.
+The possibility of losing principal.
+You invest Rs 5 lakh in equity and get back Rs 4 lakh after 3 years.
+This is what most people mean when they say “risky.”
+It can be measured by standard deviation.

 2. Inflation Risk